 ACLs attribute can have multiple values, so that each value has the following format:

-To create a new OpenText Scanner job, specify the respective adapter type in the Scanner Properties window from the list of available adapters, OpenText must be selected.
+To create a new OpenText Scanner job, specify the respective adapter type in the Scanner Properties window from the list of available connectors, OpenText must be selected.
 Once the adapter type has been selected, the Parameters list will be populated with the parameters specific to the selected adapter type, in this case the OpenText parameters.

 The Properties window of a scanner can be accessed by double-clicking a scanner in the list or selecting the [Properties] button or entry from the toolbar or context menu.